FloThinksPi/PiCatFlap/README.md

 PiCatFlap(!!WARNING CHAOS CODE!!)
 ===

-My first node.js application is made with Express, Socket.io , Python and mjpg-streamer(https://github.com/codewithpassion/mjpg-streamer/tree/master/mjpg-streamer-experimental)
-It use Webflow and the javascript librairie Jquery_UI and Jquery.
+My first node.js application is made with Express, Socket.io ,Python and mjpg-streamer(https://github.com/codewithpassion/mjpg-streamer/tree/master/mjpg-streamer-experimental) It use Webflow and the javascript librairie Jquery_UI and Jquery.